-There is uncertainty if the £5 council tax flexibility will continue into 2024/25 and also the Services Grant.
-The Home Office have confirmed that the employer's pension grant will continue and potentially included as part of the overall settlement rather than a specific grant.
-Based on these uncertainties, different planning scenarios will be worked on for 2024/25, as it was for the 2023/24 budget.
-This will include additional savings and efficiencies, linked in with the work from the Productivity & Efficiency Board.
+There is uncertainty if the £5 council tax flexibility will be reintroduced in 2025/26, the continuation of the Funding Guarantee Grant and also the Services Grant.
+The Home Office have confirmed that the previous employers pension grant will continue as part of the overall settlement rather than a specific grant as in years 2023/24 and prior.
+A new pensions employer grant was introduced for the 2024/25 budget following the more recent actuarial review.
+Based on these uncertainties, different planning scenarios will be worked on again for 2025/26, as it was for the 2024/25 budget.
+This will include additional savings and efficiencies, linked in with the work from the Transformation workstreams.
+If the £5 council tax referendum limit is again permissible for 2025/26 for the Fire Sector, this will significantly change our financial forecasts (the impact between a 3% and £5 referendum limit is circa £400k per annum).